 Session Average

 Status at Start of Session 0 45% 50% 55% 60%

-Failed-May apply for re- Withdraw for 8 months and repeat 1F Session Proceed to 1W in T- Program or withdraw for 8 months and repeat Proceed to 1W on Clear May Proceed-Pass or Honours
+Clear Failed.
+May apply for Probation Withdraw for 8 months and repeat 1F Session.
+Proceed to 1W in T- Program or withdraw for 8 months and repeat 1F.
+Proceed to 1W on Clear May proceed-Pass or Honour.s

-^{} A student who is part-time or has more than three course marks below 50% will be required to withdraw and is eligible to return to repeat 1F in a subsequent session on probation
+\A student who is part-time or has more than three course marks below 50% will be required to withdraw and is eligible to return to repeat 1F in a subsequent session on probation.